ph7klw76/Applied-Quantum-Mechanics/README.md

-#Applied Quantum Mechanics#
+# Applied Quantum Mechanics

-This is a list of simulations used to guide the students in the unnderstanding of QM in everyday life
+This is a list of simulations used to guide the students in the unnderstanding of Quantum Mechanics in everyday life